Amendments and objections to land tax and vacant residential land tax assessments

 - Applying for a principal place of residence (PPR) or primary production land (PPL) exemption on land not marked as exempt,

-- Removing an exemption you are not entitled to,
+- Removing an exemption to which you are not entitled,

 - Updating your contact details.